 A charming medieval city that gives its namesake to England’s largest historical county (Yorkshire).
 York is home to around 150,000 people with many charming villages surrounding it.

 Founded in Roman times, York was conquered by Vikings acquiring the name Jorvik.
 The medieval times saw Norman conquest, a peasant’s revolt and an infamous massacre of the Jewish community.

 With the advent of railway production, York became the affluent regional city that we see today.
 Visitors are spoilt for choice with cool riverside bars, contemporary culture, great shopping opportunities and exquisite fine dining.

-Compared to other cities, there isn’t much of a gay scene in York (only one known gay bar).
+Compared to other cities, there isn’t much of a gay scene in York.
 Do not let that put you off, as many gay tourists come to the city every year and experience warm Yorkshire hospitality.

 There is also a modest gay Pride festival in June.

 York is connected by rail to destinations throughout the North and the UK.
 Its main station is situated on the East Coast Main Line which offers services from London all the way up to Edinburgh.
 The best deals on rail travel are found well in advance.

 York does not have an airport of its own, although Leeds Bradford airport is about an hour’s drive.
 You can get a direct taxi from Leeds Bradford, although this can be expensive.
 To save money, take the bus into Leeds and get a local train service to York.

 York also has a direct, hourly rail connection to Manchester Airport, the North’s main hub airport.
 Journey times take around 2 hours but again, it is advisable to book well in advance.

 York is served by motorways, should you choose to drive here, with a park and ride scheme outside the city if visiting for the day.
 York is also served by National Express and Megabus coach services.
 While costs are likely to be cheap, journey times can be long.